 Sure, they are earning more than the workers lower in the hierarchy, but when you don’t have the time and freedom to enjoy the fruits of your work, everything is utterly pointless.

-#16) A 9 to 5 Job Prevents You to Speak Your Mind
+16. A 9 To 5 Job Prevents You From Speaking Your Mind

 If you say something wrong you may lose your job, so it’s best to keep your mouth shut.

 You can only say things that your masters allow you to say.
 You will never have fuck you money with a 9 to 5 job.

 17. You Have To Put Up With Office Politics

 Office politics is an unwritten rule for every 9 to 5 job.
 You can’t escape it.
 You have to deal with it.

 You also have to work with people you hate.
 You have to put on a mask to act nice to the people you wouldn’t spend one second with outside the office.

 18. A 9 To 5 Job Makes You Pay the Price for Other People’s Failures

 It’s not uncommon at an office job the be told that you are performing well but the company is in dire straits or the economy is bad or your coworkers fucked up so you don’t get a promotion, pay raise, or worse, you should be fired.